-The Proposer confirmed that staged connections will be treated in step with the current process .The Proposer agreed that it would be inefficient for Users to remove one or more stages of a connection to allow one or more stages to progress through Gate 2, only to then add the stages back into the connection (via a Modification Application24) once the relevant stage had met the Gate 2 criteria, but later confirmed that this could be the outcome if all stages of a project do not meet the Gate 2 criteria under the CMP435 proposals.
-The Proposer confirmed that changes to any stages (including removing stages) would still require a Modification Application definition and Material Technology Change policy paper, the latter of which the Proposer confirmed is not within the scope of their Proposal.
+The Proposer confirmed that staged connections will be treated in step with the current process .The Proposer agreed that it would be inefficient for Users to remove one or more stages of a connection to allow one or more stages to progress through Gate 2, only to then add the stages back into the connection (via a Modification Application24) once the relevant stage had met the Gate 2 criteria, but later confirmed that this could be the outcome if all stages of a project do not meet the Gate 2 criteria under the CMP435 proposal.
+The Proposer confirmed that changes to any stages (including removing stages) would still require a Modification Application under CMP434 and they would be assessed using the Significant Modification Application definition and Material Technology Change policy paper, the latter of which the Proposer confirmed is not within the scope of their Proposal.